mikemac1/city-explorer/README.md

 Number and name of feature: Feature #1 - Display images Estimate of time needed to complete: 120 minutes
 Start time: 1:40pm
-Finish time: pm
+Finish time: 3:35pm
-Actual time needed to complete:  minutes
+Actual time needed to complete:  1hour 55 minutes

-Number and name of feature: Feature #2 -
-Estimate of time needed to complete: 0 minutes
+Number and name of feature: Feature #2 - Locations Estimate of time needed to complete: 120 minutes
-Start time: pm
+Start time: 4:05pm
-Finish time: pm
+Finish time: 7:55am (the next day)
-Actual time needed to complete: minutes
+Actual time needed to complete: roughly 7 hours

 Number and name of feature: Feature 3 -
 Estimate of time needed to complete: 0 minutes